MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/posting-fail-imbalance.md

 |4|001|4101-|EUR||10.00||15.00|
 |**Total**||||10.00|10.00|**15.01**|**15.00**|

-The accounting currency is out-of-balance by 0.01, but as long as the accounting currency penny difference is 0.01 or greater, a penny difference adjustment will automatically be added to the voucher and it will post successfully.
+The accounting currency is out-of-balance by 0.01, but as long as the Maximum penny-rounding in the accounting currency is 0.01 or greater, the difference will automatically be posted to the Penny difference account and the voucher will post successfully.